ljacqu/TextLanguageGuesser/README.md

 Go to https://nightbot.tv/timers and add a new timer:
 - Name: Languages guess
 - Message: empty
-- Interval: Whatever you want :smile: (Suggestion: every 5 minutes)
+- Interval: Whatever you want  (Suggestion: every 5 minutes)
 - Chat lines: Whatever you want :smile: (Suggestion: the minimum)
 - Alias: `!q timer`